PM Modi's upcoming three-nation visit to include parliament address, interactions with Indian diaspora and business community: MEA - www.lokmattimes.com

 PM Modi's upcoming three-nation visit to include parliament address, interactions with Indian diaspora and business community: MEA

-New Delhi, Dec 12 Prime Minister Narendra Modi will holding meetings with the top leadership, addressing parliament members ...
+New Delhi, Dec 12 Prime Minister Narendra Modi will be holding meetings with the top leadership, addressing parliament ...

 PM Modi will embark on a bilateral visit to Jordan from December 15-16 at the invitation of King Abdullah II ibn Al Hussein.
 According to the Ministry of External Affairs (MEA), PM Modi will hold talks with the Jordan King, interact with Indian diaspora and address a business event in Amman.